Bunkhouse Studios Membership Guidelines

 Firing Schedule

-We do not prioritize work for firings - we load what fits in the kiln.
+We do not prioritize work for firings - we load what fits in the kiln and do our best to get a little of every artist’s work in the kiln.
 Please allow at least 2 weeks for your work to be fired once it is left on the shelf.
-Keep in mind that each firing, i.e. bisque and glaze, should be taken into account when assessing deadlines.
+Keep in mind each firing, i.e. bisque and glaze, should be taken into account when assessing deadlines.
 If you are not satisfied with a piece upon completion please remove it from the studio.
-Clay purchased from studio includes firing up to 25 medium size pieces per month.
-Over that amount we consider production pottery and at which point you will need to pay for glaze firings (see sheet on the kiln room door or online for pricing).
+Clay purchased from studio includes firing up to 20 medium size pieces per month.
+Over that amount we consider production pottery and you will need to pay for firings (see sheet on the kiln room door or online for pricing).
 The studio charges for large pieces (over 10” in diameter or 4 lbs which take a lot of shelf space) - see firing rates - or more than 10 tiny pieces (4” or less - very hard to pick up when fired and time consuming to load).
-Oversize items such as platters and large bowls require maker to put a “cookie” that fits the enitre size of the object under it on the firing shelf.
-We require multiple items less than 5” to be set on both the bisque and glaze fire shelves with one “cookie” under them.
+Oversize items (over 8” tall 0r over 10” wide such as platters and large bowls require maker to put a “cookie” that fits the entire size of the object under it on the firing shelf.
+We require multiple items less than 4” to be set on a “cookie"“ for both the bisque and glaze fire.
 For approved outside clay or non member/noncurrent student firing please see our firing sheet (on the website) to determine firing price.
 We can pro-rate shelves less than the size pricing.

 Glazing

-Members, including production potters, using outside clay (with our permission) need to bring their own cone 6 stable glaze (if it’s something different please leave us a note explaining).
-Studio glaze is included for members using clay purchased from the studio and for students use.
+Members using outside clay (with our permission) need to bring their own cone 6 stable glaze (if it’s something different please leave us a note explaining).
+Studio glaze is included for members only using clay purchased from the studio and for Bunkhouse students use.
+If you are teaching outside classes using Bunkhouse clay you must provide your own stable glaze for other’s work.
 There may be more than one person glazing at any given time - please respect other members’ space and clean up after yourself in the glaze area.
 If the glaze area appears to be too crowded, please wait your turn.
 Always leave at least 1/2-1/4” at the bottom of your piece waxed or unglazed to prevent glaze melting on the kiln shelves.
 Studio will reject pieces deemed to close to the bottom.
-Wax resist brushes should be washed with hot soapy water (dispose of water in metal pan under the sink) and returned to wax brush container, and waxed items should not contaminate with other materials in the studio.
+Wax resist brushes should be washed with hot soapy water (dispose of water in the sink) and return to wax brush container, and waxed items should not contaminate with other materials in the studio.
 Always line work surfaces with newpaper to prevent wax contaminating table tops.

 Tools